Brian Berkowitz: Reactive transport and density-dependent phenomena

 His group investigates reactive chemical transport processes as well as density-driven phenomena in heterogeneous porous and fractured media.

 Soil and capillary zone processes

 His laboratory examines the dynamics of flow and transport in soils and in the capillary zone – the transition between saturated and unsaturated regions.

 Multiphase and immiscible fluids

-His group conducts experimental and statistical-modeling studies for a better understanding of multiphase fluid flow (e.g., water and air) as well as immiscible fluids (such as DNAPLs – dense non-aqueous phase liquids) in heterogeneous media.
+His group conducts experimental and statistical-modeling studies to understand multiphase fluid flow (e.g., water and air) as well as immiscible fluids (such as DNAPLs – dense non-aqueous phase liquids) in heterogeneous media.

 Catalytic methods for water purification

-Berkowitz and his group develop innovative catalytic methods, including the synthesis of novel materials, to reduce the toxicity of persistent organic pollutants and heavy metals – through oxidation–reduction processes.
+Berkowitz and his group develop catalytic methods, including the synthesis of new materials, to reduce the toxicity of persistent organic pollutants and heavy metals – through oxidation–reduction processes.
 In parallel, experiments are carried out to test the feasibility of introducing active materials into permeable barriers, as well as other groundwater purification applications.

 Urology

 Berkowitz applies insights from fluid mechanics and biogeochemistry to study the properties of kidney stones and the urinary tract, with the aim of improving clinical responses to various treatments.
 His research in this area is conducted in collaboration with Kaplan Medical Center.